Major after effects of Covid-19

 The majority of individuals diagnosed with COVID-19 experience an improvement in their condition within a few days or weeks after the onset of initial symptoms, ultimately making a complete recovery within a span of 12 weeks.
 However, it is important to note that for certain individuals, symptoms may persist for a longer duration.

 This persistent condition is commonly referred to as long COVID or post COVID-19 syndrome.
 Long COVID represents a novel medical condition that is currently under extensive research and investigation.
+Individuals experiencing long COVID may have symptoms that persist for weeks or even months after their initial COVID-19 infection.
+These symptoms can range from fatigue and respiratory issues to cognitive problems and muscle aches.
+For more information on the latest research and findings on long COVID, you can refer to the Inderbir Singh textbook download.

 What causes post-COVID syndrome?